 The NBCC Foundation is pleased to announce the application period for the National Board for Certified Counselors Minority Fellowship Program (NBCC MFP).
 This program is made possible by grants awarded to NBCC by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 The NBCC Foundation has been contracted by NBCC to administer up to 40 masters level counseling fellowships of up [...]
 More

 This program is made possible by grants awarded to NBCC by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 The NBCC Foundation has been contracted by NBCC to administer up to 30 master's level counseling fellowships of $8,000 for mental health counseling students.
 Eligible applicants must demonstrate knowledge of and experience with racially and ethnically diverse [...]
 More

 The NBCUniversal/LNESC Scholarship Program is intended to assist and encourage outstanding Latino high school seniors and undergraduate students who plan to pursue a bachelor's degree at a U.S. post-secondary institution.

-Eligibility: -Must be a high school senior or undergraduate student -Must be a Latino student accepted into or pursuing full-time studies leading to a bachelor's degree at [...]
+Applicants must be a high school senior or undergraduate Latino student accepted into or pursuing full-time studies leading to a bachelor's degree at an accredited college [...]
 More

 The NSHSS Foundation provides STEM to high school seniors with a minimum GPA of 3.0 and a demonstrated desire to major in any area of science, technology, engineering or mathematics (STEM) are eligible.
 Requirements include a personal statement, a list of STEM activities, photo, transcript, and educator recommendation.
 For more information or to apply, please visit the scholarship provider's [...]
 More